 - Capers - Capers give this dish a great salty & briny flavor.
 For a substitution, try chopped green olives!

-- Almond Milk - Any non-dairy milk will work here as long as it is unsweetened and unflavored.
+- Heavy Cream - If making this dish regularly, a good heavy cream is ideal.
+If vegan, any non-dairy milk will work here as long as it is unsweetened and unflavored.

 - Garlic & Onion Powder